How do accredited consultants help dangerous goods licence applicants?

 Examples of the certificates prepared by an accredited consultant are available below.

-Licence applications that are accompanied by a certificate from an accredited consultant are automatically approved by the Department of Mines and Petroleum.
+Licence applications that are accompanied by a certificate from an accredited consultant are automatically approved by the department.

 What is involved in becoming a consultant?